ASZM101/playwright-scrapers/README.md

 1. Clone this repository, and open it in your favorite IDE

-2. Open the `jobs_config.yaml` file in the `job_seeker` directory, and prepare this configuration file with your [LinkedIn](https://www.linkedin.com/) login credentials and desired search parameters using the provided template
+2. Open the `jobs_config.yaml` file in the `job_seeker` directory, and prepare this configuration file with your [LinkedIn](https://www.linkedin.com/) login credentials and desired search parameters using the following template:

+    ```yaml
+    email: LINKEDIN_EMAIL
+    password: LINKEDIN_PASSWORD
+    params:
+      - keywords: KEYWORD_1 KEYWORD_2
+        location: CITY_NAME
+        currentJobId: JOB_ID
+        geoId: GEO_ID
+      - keywords: KEYWORD_3
+        location: CITY_NAME
+        currentJobId: JOB_ID
+        geoId: GEO_ID
+    ```

+    _**Note**: Replace `LINKEDIN_EMAIL` and `LINKEDIN_PASSWORD` with your login credentials._

+    **Parameters Explained**:

+    - `keywords` allow you to specify any keywords you want to use to filter your results.
+You can put spaces in between words, similarly to using the search bar to look for jobs on LinkedIn

+    - `location` allows you to narrow your search to a certain city

+    - `currentJobId` is for when you are looking for a specific job and you already have its job ID, which is a 10-digit number that can be found in the URL of a job description

+    - `geoId` is for when you are looking for a specific geographic location and you already have its geo ID, which is a 9-digit number that can be found in the URL of a job search when you use the search bar that is specifically for locations

+    You may include as many of these parameters for each entry as desired, but always make sure to include at least one entry with at least one parameter, and be careful with the indentation.

-3. Open a terminal or command prompt, and navigate to the `job_seeker` directory of the cloned repository
+3. Navigate to the cloned repository, and open a terminal or command prompt inside the `job_seeker` folder

 4. Run the `job_seeker.py` script with the following command: